WWE News: Miz Takes To Social Media To Answer Daniel Bryan’s Challenge, Updated ‘SummerSlam’ Nine-Match Card

 As WWE.com documented, “The A-Lister” posted a video on Instagram addressing the leader of “The Yes Movement.”
 As seen in the video below, The Miz said that his answer to Daniel’s SummerSlam challenge is “no, no, no.” He said that he is in the prime of his career, he has a gorgeous family, a new hit docuseries (Miz & Mrs.), and that he’s the most must-see superstar on SmackDown Live.
 The Miz stated that he’s an elite level of talent and deserves better than a match with Daniel Bryan at SummerSlam.
 Of course, this is just a storyline, and because of this hype, it’s almost guaranteed that the WWE universe will indeed see the two superstars square off at SummerSlam.

 While that match is all but guaranteed, thus far, the WWE has booked eight matches for SummerSlam.
-There is still two weeks until the pay-per-view and given some of the storylines that are taking place on SmackDown and Raw, some of the matches below may be altered a bit by the time SummerSlam airs.
+There are still two weeks until the pay-per-view and given some of the storylines that are taking place on SmackDown and Raw, some of the matches below may be altered a bit by the time SummerSlam airs.
 Moreover, one or two additional bouts will likely be booked in addition to the matches listed below.

 - SmackDown Tag Team Title: Tournament Winners vs. The Bludgeon Brothers (Champions)